dronus/VisPrinter/README.txt

 - Place VisPrinter directory on some machine that connects to a RepRap printer
 - Make sure Slic3r is placed next to it, so can be run by 'perl ../Slic3r/slic3r.pl' or adjust settings.py
 - Change to the VisPrinter directory and run 'python webserver.py'
+- Do not serve it via the internet by now, as there are security concerns (pronsole could be used to run abitrary commands)

 How to use?